dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-note.md

     These methods are invoked by associated commands.
 They perform the related actions on the model and make the app navigate to the previous page.
 A query string parameter is added to the `..` navigation path, indicating which action was taken and the note's unique identifier.

-01. Next, add the `ApplyQueryAttributes` method to the class, which satisfies the requirements of the `IQueryAttributable` interface:
+01. Next, add the `ApplyQueryAttributes` method to the class, which satisfies the requirements of the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface:

     :::code language="csharp" source="../snippets/viewmodel-shared/ViewModels/NoteViewModel.cs" id="iquery":::